Festive Sweets

 Milk and Cookies

-Chocolate chip cookies and a glass of milk.
-As many know, it’s a Christmas tradition to leave cookies and milk for Santa on Christmas Eve, so that he’ll leave presents under your Christmas tree.
+Warm chocolate chip cookies and a cold glass of milk.
+It's a Christmas tradition to leave cookies and milk for Santa Claus on Christmas Eve, so that he’ll leave presents under your Christmas tree.
+Christmas is always celebrated on December 25.

 Kagami Mochi